 It’s easy to get confused in the arena of spirituality.
-There are many variations of spirituality, but there are only two primary roads.
+There are many variations of spirituality, but only two primary roads exist.
 The first option is to join an organized religion.
 The second is developing a spiritual path that you design.
 More and more people are choosing the second option and forging their path.
 This latter option is what we recommend.

-Many people think religion is their first choice because of family or cultural tradition.
-There are two main paths for the spiritual explorer, with or without religion.
+Many think religion is their first choice because of family or cultural tradition.
+There are two paths for the spiritual explorer, with or without religion.
 Knowing how to start your spiritual journey is the most critical decision.
-If you have the freedom to make this choice, that is great, consider this a blessing.
+If you have the freedom to make this choice, that is great.
+Consider this a blessing.

-Children often have no choice about their spiritual path, they inherit their religious beliefs from their family.
-Religion also preys upon those in need, because people in crisis are vulnerable.
+Children often have no choice about their spiritual path; they inherit their religious beliefs from their families.
+Religion also preys upon those in need because people in crisis are vulnerable.
 Religion wants to make you a paying customer and make all kinds of promises.
 They sell the afterlife and prosperity.
-If you complete your study of religion and still want to take this road.
+Suppose you complete your study of religion and still want to take the road of religion.
 We also have some articles to help you sort the wheat from the chaff.

 If you make the wrong choice, that’s okay.
-It’s all a learning experience, regardless of what spiritual process you use.
+It’s a learning experience, regardless of your spiritual process.
 You can learn how to start your spiritual journey even if you live in a religion-dominated culture.

 2) Connect with Intuition, Use a Journal, and Meditate